 We meet up with Joyce and Bobby for a "Journey of Discovery."
 Bobby drives since this is his territory and we enjoy riding along.
 First to a tiny but popular town called Seahouses on the coast where they ship out to the Farne Islands.
 Then to the Dunstanburgh Castle ruins.
 The walk to the castle is hefty, across open fields exposed to the North Sea and its winds.
 Held by the Lancasters, including John of Gaunt, another grandfather, the ruins are poetic.
 Bobby and I scamper up to the top of the tower remains where the winds tug fiercely at your clothing while David and Joyce wait patiently below.

 Lunch was at the Cottage Inn, mushroom and crab soup.
 I have a weird recipe in my notes for a great starter (recipe identified by Joyce) and "Jolly Bob."
 Chestnut mushrooms?
 I have to write better notes.
 There was a gorgeous bronze stag statue, but I don't have a statue problem, really.
 After lunch we drove thru the moors where I fell in love with heather at first sight and gathered a nosegay.
 Then Bobby casually says, "There's Flodden Field," and I holler to stop.
 Such history!
 The English were outnumbered 26 to 34 thousand, and still won.
 Bobby and I are spouting off how many English and Scots died, why, when, who, David and Joyce are groaning in unison.
-It was a true privilege to have stood where that battle took place, so many died.
-As were wandering through the hills and joking with each other, Joyce would translate my "I love you" at David as "and I will get you back when we get home."
+It was a true privilege to have stood where that battle took place, so many died and the path of history changed forever.
+As were wandering through the hills and joking with each other, Joyce would translate my sarcastic "I love you" at David as "just wait till I will get you back when we get home."
 We were rolling in laughter.
 I have absolutely no idea what we did for dinner, but we probably cooked in the castle.

 Mark Twain said golf was a good walk spoiled.
 Haha!